SCOTTISH GOLF TRANSPORT, THE LOWDOWN, THE PROS, THE CONS & OPTIONS

 A couple of itineraries involve starting in Northern Ireland.
 It’s normally worth giving strong consideration towards arriving in Dublin and then transferring over-land (2 hours).
-Dublin is very often the cheapest North Atlantic route.
-Alternatively fly to any English hub (London, Manchester, or Brimingham) for regularly local connections to Belfast.
+Alternatively fly to any English hub (London, Manchester, or Birmingham) for regularly local connections to Belfast.
 The cost of international flights do not appear in our price lists

 UK Driving Experience – What to expect

 With 65M people, the UK is a densely populated little island, but Scotland is very ‘Jekyll and Hyde’.
 Some of her roads are ‘open’ in the liberating sense of the word, and a real joy to drive.
 Both Edinburgh and Glasgow however are notoriously busy and not terribly well signed.

 Approaching Glencoe from Rannoch Moor North Bridge, central Edinburgh

 Although heavy traffic is what tends to intimidate overseas drivers most, strangely enough congested conditions are often easier.
 The traffic is frequently gridlocked and allows you much greater opportunity to observe, plan, and even follow others if need be.
 The most challenging conditions are what we might describe as busy traffic that is still flowing